JodhbirS/CartoonAlert/README.md

 ## Overview

 The **Cartoon Alert System** is a web application that monitors Patrick Corrigan's website for new cartoon updates and sends alerts to subscribed users via SMS.
 This project uses Python for the backend, with a combination of Flask for the web interface, Redis for data storage, and the Twilio API for sending SMS notifications.
 The application also includes a cron job that runs daily to check for new cartoons and notify users.
+Additionally, the system analyzes the political cartoons using GPT-4o, providing a brief analysis along with the notification.

 ## Features

 - **User Subscription**: Users can subscribe to receive SMS notifications for new cartoon updates by providing their phone numbers.
 - **Daily Check**: A cron job runs daily to check for new cartoon updates on the specified website.
 - **SMS Notifications**: Users receive an SMS notification whenever a new cartoon is detected.
+- **Cartoon Analysis**: The system uses GPT-4o to provide a short analysis of the political cartoons.
 - **Data Storage**: User phone numbers and other data are stored securely in Redis.

 ## Technologies Used